-Philippines vows to crush 'terrorists' after church bombs kill 27
+Philippines vows to crush 'terrorists' after church bombs kill 20

 “The armed forces of the Philippines will rise to the challenge and crush these godless criminals.”

-There was no immediate claim of responsibility but police suspect the bombings were the work of the Abu Sayyaf, a militant group that has pledged allegiance to Islamic State and is notorious for its bombings and brutality.
+There was no immediate claim of responsibility but police suspect the bombings were the work of Abu Sayyaf, a militant group that has pledged allegiance to Islamic State and is notorious for its bombings and brutality.

-“They want to show force and sow chaos,” national police chief Oscar Albayalde told DZMM radio, suggesting the Abu Sayyaf group was the prime suspect.
+“They want to show force and sow chaos,” national police chief Oscar Albayalde told DZMM radio, suggesting Abu Sayyaf was the prime suspect.

-Jolo is a stronghold of the Abu Sayyaf, which runs a lucrative piracy and kidnapping operation that successive governments have failed to break up.
-The group, which operates in the waters and islands of western Mindanao, has beheaded numerous foreign captives when ransom payments were not met.
+Jolo is a stronghold of the group, which runs a lucrative piracy and kidnapping operation that successive governments have failed to break up.
+The group, which operates in the waters and islands of western Mindanao, has beheaded numerous foreign captives when ransom demands were not met.

 Pictures distributed by the military of the inside of the Jolo church showed several rows of wooden pews destroyed, with debris strewn across a blackened floor.
-Humvees and army trucks were lined up on the road outside.

 The attack followed Friday’s announcement that the region, a mainly Muslim part of the predominantly Catholic Philippines, had ratified the creation of an autonomous area called Bangsamoro, with 85 percent of voters behind it.